alexandrubb23/alex-blog/public/api/posts/react/building-a-dynamic-content-parser-in-react-simplifying-state-management-and-enhancing-modularity.md

 ## Introducing the Reducer Pattern

 To improve the state management within my **React** application, I decided to implement the **reducer pattern** using the **React.useReducer** hook.
 This pattern allowed me to **separate the concerns** of updating the state from the components that consume it, promoting cleaner code organization and better **modularity**.
-I defined a reducer function called **parseContentReducer**, which handles state updates based on different action types.
+I defined a reducer function called **parseResponseReducer**, which handles state updates based on different action types.
 For instance, when a new parsed content is dispatched, the reducer updates the state with the parsed data.

 ```
-const parseContentReducer = (state: FetchResponse | null, action: Action) => {
+const parseResponseReducer = (state: FetchResponse | null, action: Action) => {
   if (action.type === SET_PARSED_DATA) {
     return {
       ...state,